Singalt16/ruby-unit-test-examples/README.md

 See below for an example of the Test::Unit output, which shows that one of our tests has failed:

 	<img src="images/image2.jpg" width="75%">
+As seen from the terminal output, we can see what value our assert statement expected versus the value it actually received.
+The specific assertion that failed is also pointed out in our code.